Haleiwa vacation rentals

 Haleiwa town is full of historic buildings, which today are occupied by hip surf shops, cafes, restaurants, fashion boutiques, and art galleries, including the Haleiwa Art Gallery, which showcases works from local artists and photographers.
 For a true local’s experience, try some fresh local shrimp or pickled mango from one of the popular food trucks scattered around town.

-When is the best time to stay in a vacation rental in Haleiwa?
+The best time to stay in a vacation rental in Haleiwa

 Almost any time of the year is a good time to visit Haleiwa, with a great range of north shore vacation rentals available for your stay, including houses and condos.
 July through September are the warmest months, when you can expect hot and humid temperatures all day and night.
 In August, the region celebrates Hawaiian music, dance, and history with the month-long Aloha Festival.